uccser/cs-field-guide/text/chapters/en-formal-languages.md

 For example, if they try to set power1 it won't work until they've set timer1 first.
 Once you know this sequence it's easy, but the designer should think about whether it's necessary to force the user into that sort of sequence.
 These sorts of issues become clear when you look at the FSA.
 But we're straying into the area of Human-Computer Interaction!
-This isn't surprising because most areas of computer science end up relating to each other --- but let's get back to other applications of FSAs.
+This isn't surprising because most areas of computer science end up relating to each other --- but this isn't a major application of FSAs, so let's get back to more common uses.

-{comment}

-.. xTCB get better fsa --- from Harold Thimbleby?
-Or draw one for a device?

-{comment end}

-{image fl-fsa-microwave-example.png alt="FSA for a microwave oven"}
+{image filename="fl-fsa-microwave-example.png" alt="FSA for a microwave oven"}

 As we shall see in the next section, one of the most valuable uses of the FSA in computer science is for checking input to computers, whether it's a value typed into a dialogue box, a program given to a compiler, or some search text to be found in a large document.
 There are also data compression methods that use FSAs to capture patterns in the data being compressed, and variants of FSA are used to simulate large computer systems to see how best to configure it before spending money on actually building it.

-{comment}

-.. _fl-curiosity:

-{comment end}

-{curiosity}

-**Curiosity**
+{panel type="curiosity" summary="The largest FSA in the world"}
 What's the biggest FSA in the world, one that lots of people use every day?
 It's the World-Wide Web.
 Each web page is like a state, and the links on that page are the transitions between them.
 Back in the year 2000 the web had a billion pages.
 In 2008 Google Inc. declared they had found a trillion different web page addresses.
 That’s a lot.
 A book with a billion pages would be 50 km thick.
 With a trillion pages, its thickness would exceed the circumference of the earth.

 But the web is just a finite-state automaton.
 And in order to produce an index for you to use, search engine companies like Google have to examine all the pages to see what words they contain.
 They explore the web by following all the links, just as you did in the train travelling exercise.
 Only, because it's called the "web," exploring is called "crawling" — like spiders do.

-{curiosity end}
+{panel end}

 {comment}

-.. still deciding if we should have this Activity: FSA pinball
+.. consider adding this Activity: FSA pinball

 ..
-HTML5 "game" where you are given a fsa and need to type characters to get to final state, but can't re-use [strings](glossary.html#strings) Add pinball sounds/effects, ball bouncing around states.
+HTML5 "game" where you are given a fsa and need to type characters to get to final state, but can't re-use strings Add pinball sounds/effects, ball bouncing around states.
 Based on this:

 {comment end}

 ### Activity: practice creating FSAs

-{teacher}
+{panel type="teacher-note" summary="Choosing between Exorciser and JFLAP"}

 This section uses free teaching software that makes it easy for students to create and experiment with FSAs.
 This software will also be useful for the next section on regular expressions, so it’s worth becoming familiar with.
 You can choose between using "Exorciser" or "JFLAP" (see later).
 The Exorciser system from [SwissEduc](http://www.swisseduc.ch/compscience/)  is cleaner and simpler, but JFLAP includes some features that are useful for the sections on regular expressions and grammars.
 (The Exorciser material on grammars is too advanced, and its features with regular expressions are a little more tedious to use for our purposes).
 Both of the systems have extensive features that aren't relevant to this chapter, so students will need to ignore much of what they see!

-We recommend starting students with Exorciser, and those who intend to do the more advanced parts of the topic could then get familiar with JFLAP.
+We recommend starting students with Exorciser, if students want to do some more advanced work then they could get familiar with JFLAP.

 One quick tip: to avoid confusion, in Exorciser deselect the option of having an empty-string transition by right-clicking in the background, choosing "A = {a,b}", and unchecking {math}\epsilon{math end}.
-Students can add other characters to the [alphabet](glossary.html#alphabet) from this menu, although just "a" and "b" are enough to play with for a start.
+Students can add other characters to the alphabet from this menu, although just "a" and "b" are enough to experiment with for a start.

-{teacher end}
+{panel end}

 This activity involves constructing and testing your own FSA, using free software that you can download yourself.
 Before doing that, we'll look at some general ways to create an FSA from a description.
 If you want to try out the examples here on a live FSA, read the next two sections about using Exorciser and JFLAP respectively, which allow you to enter FSAs and test them.

 A good starting point is to think of the shortest string that is needed for a particular description.
 For example, suppose you need an FSA that accepts all strings that contain an even number of the letter "b".
+The shortest such string is
+{math}\epsilon{math end},
-The shortest such string is {math}\epsilon{math end}, which means that the starting state must also be a final state, so you can start by drawing this:
+which means that the starting state must also be a final state, so you can start by drawing this:

-{image fl-fsa-create-example-1.png alt="creating an FSA"}
+{image filename="fl-fsa-create-example-1.png" alt="creating an FSA"}

 If instead you had to design an FSA where the shortest accepted string is "aba", you would need a sequence of 4 states like this:

-{image fl-fsa-create-example-2.png alt="creating an FSA"}
+{image filename="fl-fsa-create-example-2.png" alt="creating an FSA"}

 Then you need to think what happens next.
 For example, if we are accepting strings with an even number of "b"s, a single "b" would have to take you from the start state to a non-accepting state:

-{image fl-fsa-create-example-3.png alt="creating an FSA"}
+{image filename="fl-fsa-create-example-3.png" alt="creating an FSA"}

 But another "b" would make an even number, so that's acceptable.
 And for any more input the result would be the same even if all the text to that point hadn't happened, so you can return to the start state:

-{image fl-fsa-create-example-4.png alt="creating an FSA"}
+{image filename="fl-fsa-create-example-4.png" alt="creating an FSA"}

 Usually you can find a "meaning" for a state.
 In this example, being in state 1 means that so far you've seen an even number of "b"s, and state 2 means that the number so far has been odd.